 Total Temporary Disability Benefits

-Payment of total temporary disability benefits (TTD) for the entire time the injured employee is unable to work due to the work injury.
+Payment of total temporary disability benefits (TTD) for the entire time the injured employee is unable to work for his or her employer due to the work injury.
 (These payments are 2/3 of the employee’s average weekly wage tax free.)

 IL Workers’ Compensation Act

 The Illinois Workers’ Compensation Act (IWCA) is a law which provides befits to just about all workers in Illinois who suffer injuries.
 The injuries must arise out of and occur in the course of their employment.

 & Employee Benefits

 Most fire fighters in Illinois who suffer a work-related injury are entitled to apply for and receive benefits pursuant to the Illinois Workers’ Compensation Act.
 This act includes payment of medical expenses, and payment of temporary disability benefits while recovering from their injury.
 There is also an appropriate award for permanent impairment as a result of the injury.